nileshpatra/Automation-using-selenium/README.md

   - passed xpath for the radio buttons and made an array
   - filling the form 5 times , and each time, random number is selected from the list of entries
   - the radio buttons are ticked accordingly and then ticked
-  - finally the google form is submitted
+  - finally the google form is submitted.

   Finally the responses are recoreded from the bot :
   <img src = https://github.com/nileshpatra/Automation-using-selenium/blob/master/Screenshot_2019-01-04%20Event%20RSVP.png>